seth586/guides/OpenWRT/upnp_natpmp.md

 [ [<< Back to Extras](https://github.com/seth586/guides/blob/master/FreeNAS/extras.md) ]
 ## Run LND on clearnet
+To run LND on clearnet, we need to advertise our IP address.
+But what if our ISP changes our IP address?
+This guide explains how to set up your router and LND to use `nat=true` so LND will detect our public IP and broadcast changes to the network.

 ### Universal Plug & Play / Network Address Translation - Port Mapping Protocol

 Universal Plug and Play is a standard to allow clients to configure the router's port mapping.
 It is a tradeoff of security for convenience.
 It is much more secure to manually set up port forwards in your router.
+For example, video game consoles may need to open and close ports on the fly, depending on the multiplayer game.

 Most commercial grade routers with manufacturer firmware use a very [insecure implementation](https://www.howtogeek.com/122487/htg-explains-is-upnp-a-security-risk/), letting anyone that requests a port forward to do so!
 Imagine torjan software on your desktop, or your kids computer, reconfiguring your router!

 There are a few scenarios where a safe implementation of upnp can be reasonably secure, if we can control what has access to it.
-Video game consoles may need to open and close ports on the fly, depending on the multiplayer game.
 Lightning Lab's `lnd` queries upnp or NAT-PMP for a current ip address assigned by your ISP.
 If a change is detected, your peers are notified and you can maintain connectivity with your inbound channels.

 ### So how can we securely use upnp or NAT-PMP?